freeradical13/freeradical13.github.io/index.md

 The amniotic sac is further enclosed by a membrane called the [chorion][] which have cells called [chorionic villi][] on the outside the interact with the uterus for nutrient exchange.

+In [Semelparity][], an organism reproduces once and then dies.
+In [Iteroparity][], an organism may reproduce multiple times.

+There is a trade off between number of offspring and the amount of resources parents may devote to each offspring.
+Selection for traits that are advantageous at high density is called [K Selection][].
+Selection for traits that are advantageous at low density is called [R Selection][].

 ## Biosphere

 [Geology][] is the study of the solid parts of the Earth.